aulisse/iot-demo/README.md

 ### Configure IAM account for Cloud IoT

-In the IAM section of the Cloud Console: add the special account cloud-iot@system.gserviceaccount.com with the role Publisher to that PubSub topic
-It is needed to allow Cloud IoT to push into PubSub messages received on the MQTT broker.
+In the IAM section of the Cloud Console: add the special account cloud-iot@system.gserviceaccount.com with the role Publisher to the PubSub topic (it is needed to allow Cloud IoT to push into PubSub messages received on the MQTT broker)

 ### Create CloudIoT instance
 ```shell